 Bur Oak Blight

-It's beginning to look like bur oak blight, or BOB for short, is a long-time resident of Iowa, and he's here to stay.
-Bur oak blight has been recognized in Iowa for only the last 6 or 7 years, but the fungus that causes it has probably been here much longer.
+Bur oak blight has been observed in Iowa since around 2005, but the fungus that causes it has probably been here much longer.
 A shift in climate to more frequent rain events appears to be increasing the severity of BOB throughout much of the western two-thirds of the state.
-The same phenomenon that contributes to Iowa's now all-too-common floods may be helping BOB kill our state tree.

 Signs and Symptoms

 Leaf symptoms include necrosis (death) of the tissue along the veins and wedge-shaped areas of browning at the tips or sides of the leaves.
 Severely affected trees may die after several years of severe defoliation.
 The disease tends to intensify year-to-year in individual trees, and if only a portion of the crown is affected, it usually starts in the lower branches and then later progresses up the tree.

 Bur oak blight (BOB) is caused by the pathogen Tubakia iowensis and belong to a group of fungal organisms that are capable of live as an endophyte (inside the plant tissue) without causing apparent symptoms for a period.
 The fungus overwinters on the petioles of dead leaves that remain attached to branches.
 Spores are produced in May from black pustules on the petioles of these old leaves, and the spores infect the newly emerging shoots and leaves during rainy weather.
 Dramatic leaf symptoms do not become evident until July, however, and the severity of symptoms increases in August and September if weather conditions are right.